ENCCS/gpu-programming/content/10-portable-kernel-models.rst

 .. objectives::

    - Be able to use portable kernel-based models to write simple codes
-   - Understand how different approaches to memory and syncronization in Kokkos and SYCL work
+   - Understand how different approaches to memory and synchronization in Kokkos and SYCL work

 .. instructor-note::